 Pose at the M50 Art District

 This is a contemporary art district in China, that houses hundreds of artists that have their hearts and (studio) doors open to visitors.
-Of graffiti walls, art galleries, cozy cafes and exciting exhibitions, M50 is an interesting place to spend a few hours at.
+Of graffiti walls, art galleries, cosy cafes and exciting exhibitions, M50 is an interesting place to spend a few hours at.
 It’s also a great place to buy gifts and keepsakes to take back home.

 Tip: It would be a great idea to pick up an M50 map at one of the many galleries.
-This will make navigating your way around the labyrinth of streets that easier.
+This will make navigating your way around the labyrinth of streets easier.

 Know before you go: The Jiangning Lu metro station is closest to M50.